Radio Recombination Lines

 NSF GRFP Fellow | ARCS Fellow | APS Bridge Scholar

 I am an LGBTQ+, first-generation, Puerto Rican, low-income student working towards my PhD in Astronomy.
-This intersectional background strongly influences my academic, personal, and professional goals.

-I grew up in the suburbs of New York and Philadelphia, freqenting the cities on the weekend to visit family (and so self-identify sort of as a native New Yorker although true New Yorkers would probably scoff at that).
+I grew up in the suburbs of New York and Philadelphia, freqenting the cities on the weekend to visit family

 What is the 'shape' of the universe?
 What does 'shape' even mean?
 I explore these questions and more as part of the COMPACT Collaboration and in my Master's Thesis.